dai-shi/continuation.js/README.md

 continuation.js
 ===============

-CPS transformer with trampoline technique for Node.js
+A module for tail call optimization by Continuation Passing Style (CPS) transformation with trampoline technique for Node.js

-JavaScript is a nice programming language, but compared to Scheme, it lacks the tail call optimization.
+JavaScript is a nice programming language, but compared to Scheme, it doesn't handle tail calls properly.
-Node.js is often used with Callback Passing Style programming without tail call optimization.
+Node.js is often used with callback functions, which tend to be tail calls (but not necessarily recursions).

-This module allows to transform native JavaScript code into Continuation Passing Style (CPS) code in a best effort manner.
+This module allows to transform native JavaScript code into CPS code in a best effort manner.
-It utilizes so-called trampoline technique to avoid the stack overflow error.
+It utilizes so-called trampoline technique to avoid a stack overflow error.
 Transforming all function into CPS is not very easy (and sometimes not very efficient), hence it has a fallback mechanism, that is, only supported